Large-Signal Stability of Power Systems with Mixtures of GFL, GFM and GSP Inverters: GFL-GFM(GSP) Interaction

-In \figref{Sim_2_1}(b), IBR2 is configured as a GSP inverter, with a small TVC droop coefficient, $m_q=1$.
-It should be noted that presence of IBR2 providing voltage support, the system cannot maintain stability, as no SEP exists.
-Compared to \figref{Sim_2_1}(a), the CCR is much smaller which is 0.27 rad, and $t_{CCR}$ is 0.155s.
-In \figref{Sim_2_1}(b), there exists an SPO outside the DOA as plotted in green dashed curves.
-If $t_{\text{fault}}=0.28s$, the trajectory converges to this SPO, rendering the system unstable.
-The corresponding time domain results, shown in \figref{Sim_2_3}(a), demonstrate the divergence of $\delta_1$ to positive infinity and oscillation of $\delta_2$.
+Turning now to IBR2 configured as a GSP inverter. \figref{Sim_2_1}~(b) shows results for when the voltage control gain is small, $k_v=1$.
+Compared to \figref{Sim_2_1}~(a), the SR is much smaller which is 0.27~rad, and $t_\text{SR}$ is 0.155~s.
+An SPO outside the ROA is plotted in green dashed curves.
+If $t_{\text{fault}}=0.28$~s, the trajectory converges to this SPO, rendering the system unstable.
+The corresponding PHIL experiment results, shown in \figref{Sim_2_3}~(a), demonstrate the divergence of $\delta_1$ to positive infinity and oscillation of $\delta_2$.

-In \figref{Sim_2_1}(c), the DOA and CCR are expanded when \( m_q \) is increased to 4.
-The CCR becomes comparable to that of the system in which IBR2 operates as a GFM inverter, with a value of \( 0.66 \, \text{rad} \) and \( t_{\text{CCR}} \) of \( 0.28 \, \text{s} \).
-However, the system with the GFM inverter demonstrates a larger transient stability margin along the \( \delta_1 \)-axis.
-For instance, when \( t_{\text{fault}} = 0.4 \, \text{s} \), the system loses stability in this scenario, whereas it still remains stable when using the GFM inverter, as illustrated in \figref{Sim_2_1}(a) and \figref{Sim_2_1}(c).
-The time-domain results for \( t_{\text{fault}} = 0.28 \, \text{s} \) are presented in \figref{Sim_2_3}(b), showing that a higher \( m_q \) provides enhanced voltage support, maintaining the terminal voltage of IBR2 even under severe fault conditions.
+If the voltage control gain is increased to $k_v=4$, the ROA is expanded as shown in \figref{Sim_2_1}~(c).
+The SR at $0.66$~rad becomes comparable to that of the system in which IBR2 operates as a GFM inverter and $t_\text{SR}$ becomes $0.28$~s.
+A difference is that with the GFM inverter, the ROA is larger along the \( \delta_1 \)-axis.
+For instance, when $t_{\text{fault}} = 0.4~s$ the system loses stability with the GSP inverter but remains stable when using the GFM inverter despite the near identical SR and $t_\text{SR}$.
+The PHIL experiment results for $t_{\text{fault}} = 0.28$~s are presented in \figref{Sim_2_3}~(b), showing that a higher $k_v$ provides enhanced voltage support, maintaining the terminal voltage of IBR2 even under severe fault conditions.

-\figref{Sim_2_4} illustrates the DOA of the GSP inverters under different TVC droop coefficients $m_q$ and PLL gain $k_{pll2}$ is plotted.
-As $m_q$ increases, the DOA expands, improving the system’s transient stability.
-Under large $m_q$, the DOA is very near the DOA of the system where IBR2 is GFM inverter.
-Especially, if $m_q$ is large enough and the bandwidth of the PLL2 $k_{pll2}$ is high, the DOA becomes comparable to that of a system with a GFM inverter (depicted by the black line in \figref{Sim_2_4}(b)).
-This indicates that a GFL inverter with voltage droop control can mimic the behavior of a GFM inverter when the PLL dynamics are fast and the TVC droop coefficient is large.
+\figref{Sim_2_4} illustrates the ROA of the GSP inverters under different voltage control gain $k_v$ and PLL gain $k_{\text{PLL}2}$.
+As $k_v$ increases, the ROA expands, improving the system’s large-signal stability.
+Under large $k_v$, the ROA is very near the ROA of the system where IBR2 is a GFM inverter depicted by the black line.
+The ROA is even closer to that of the GFM case if bandwidth of the PLL2 $k_{\text{PLL}2}$ is high, as seen in \figref{Sim_2_4}~(b).
+This indicates that a GFL inverter with voltage control can provide very similar transient stability enhancement to a GFM inverter when the PLL dynamics are fast and the voltage control gain $k_v$ is large.